 This is an idea proposed in 2022 as a Cambrige Computer Science Part III or MPhil project, and has been completed by Ryan Gibb.
-It was supervised by Anil Madhavapeddy and Jon Crowcroft as part of my Interspatial OS project.
+It was supervised by Anil Madhavapeddy and Jon Crowcroft as part of the Interspatial OS project.

 The development of emerging classes of hardware such as Internet of Thing devices and Augmented Reality headsets has outpaced the development of Internet infrastructure.
 We identify problems with latency, security and privacy in the global hierarchical distributed Domain Name System.
 To remedy this, we propose the Spatial Name System, an alternative network architecture that relies on the innate physicality of this paradigm.
 Utilizing a device’s pre-existing unique identifier, its location, allows us to identify devices locally based on their physical presence.
 A naming system tailored to the physical world for ubiquitous computing can enable reliable, low latency, secure and private communication.